Going beyond zero waste to landfill

 We look for ways to reuse our materials ourselves or make them available for others.
 When others reuse the materials we no longer need, we don’t count this as a waste because it helps reduce the consumption of natural resources in other industries.

-Where we have not yet found routes for recycling, we recover waste materials instead and use them to generate energy.
+Where we have not yet found routes for recycling, we recover waste materials and use them to generate energy.
 At many of our factories around the world, we do this through our global partnership with the cement manufacturer LafargeHolcim and its waste management service provider Geocycle.
 Our waste materials are pre-treated and used as alternative fuel and raw material in their cement kilns.
 Even the ash is used – it is fully incorporated into the cement clinker, so it doesn't leave any residues.

 Another example of waste recovery is our waste tea from our Agarapathana factory in Sri Lanka.
 This is used as a fuel in our boilers, which also helps reduce the carbon emissions from our site.